kurtschlueter/solace/DISCUSSION.md

 `npx shadcn@latest add table input skeleton button`

 Also remove document.getElementById and used state.
 Shouldnt be setting HTML directly like that.

+## Pagination and Search

+Made search not case sensetive.
+Looks like Drizzle ORM has `ilike` (https://orm.drizzle.team/docs/operators#ilike).
+I just used vanilla JS.
+If I had more time, I would try and use more of Drizzle's functionality like their filters.

+Added pagination using page and limit.

+# What I would like to complete if I had more time

+I stuck to the 2 hour time limit here.
+Maybe I went a few minutes over.
+If I had more time, I would:
+- **URL state persistence** - Store page number and search term in URL params so users can share/bookmark results and use browser back/forward.
+- **Column sorting** - Click table headers to sort by name, years of experience, city, etc.
+- **Mobile responsive table** - Current table doesn't scroll well on mobile.
+Could use a card layout on small screens.
+- **Filter by specialty** - Add a dropdown or checkbox filter for specialties instead of just text search.
+- **Database indexes** - Add indexes on searchable columns (firstName, lastName, city) for better query performance at scale.
+- **Tests** - Add unit tests for the API route and component tests for the UI.
+- **Accessibility** - Improve keyboard navigation, add ARIA labels, ensure proper focus management.